daverona/docker-cromwell/README.md

 ```

 Then visit [http://localhost:8000](http://localhost:8000).
-If you submit a workflow (WDL file) with inputs (JSON file), the output will be
+If you submit a workflow, the output will be generated under `data` directory on the host.
-under `data` directory.

 ## Advanced Usages